open-source-tabletop/halo-breakpoint/army-lists/unsc-army-list.md

-#### Halo: Breakpoint

 # UNSC Army List

+---

-> The United Nations Space Command (UNSC) is the military, exploratory, training, and scientific agency of the Unified Earth Government.
+The United Nations Space Command (UNSC) is the military, exploratory, training, and scientific agency of the Unified Earth Government.

 ## Standard Units